Monday, June 7, 2010

 This was two years before Nike started the running shoe craze for everyday wear.
 We appreciated how these shoes felt as we trudged around with those heavy packs.

 The Spanish trains were slow.
 We were working our way toward Portugal along the Spanish Riviera, but it felt like it was taking forever.
 In Valencia, a beautiful seaside town, I bought a flamenco guitar and a soft case with a handle.
 I was a fairly new guitar player and only knew a few songs, but I had visions of serenading some babes down on the beach.
-Well, that never happened, but I did became a one handed pack animal from then on.
+Well, that never happened, but I did become a one-handed pack animal from then on.

 When we got into Barcelona it was late at night and we found there were no rooms to rent because there was some kind of festival going on.
 We spent the night unsuccessfully attempting to get comfortable on wooden park benches with no pillows or blankets.
 Vowing never again to be caught out unprepared, we kept our eyes open for light sleeping bags or blankets.